freeradical13/freeradical13.github.io/index.md

 A sac forms around the fetus called the [amniotic sac][] which contains the fetus and [amniotic fluid][] and is connected to the placenta.
 The membrane of the amniotic sac is called the [amnion][].

-The amniotic sac is further enclosed by a membrane called the [chorion][] which have cells called [chorionic villi][] on the outside the interact with the uterus for nutrient exchange.
+The amniotic sac is further enclosed by a membrane called the [chorion][] which has cells called [chorionic villi][] on the outside that interact with the uterus for nutrient exchange.

 In [Semelparity][], an organism reproduces once and then dies.
 In [Iteroparity][], an organism may reproduce multiple times.